lab1092/blender-manual_ja/manual/rigging/armatures/bones.rst

 - the "body" itself,
 - and the "end point" named **tip** or **tail**.

-Select the :doc:`default armature </rigging/armatures/object_mode#your_first_armature>` and press :kbd:`tab` to enter :guilabel:`Edit mode`.
+Select the :doc:`default armature </rigging/armatures/object_mode#your_first_armature>` and press :kbd:`Tab` to enter *Edit mode*.
 As you can see, in this mode you can select the root and the tip, and move them as you do with mesh vertices (don't lose too much time here though, specific pages about selecting and editing will come later).

 Both root and tip (the "ends") define the bone by their respective position.